dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Symbol Wizard

-How many times have you hit a schematic capture roadblock because you can’t find a component symbol?
+How many times have you hit a schematic capture roadblock because you couldn't find a component symbol?

 Well, in EasyEDA that would be never because the **Symbol Wizard** provides a quick and easy way to create a general schematic library symbol.